 Certification is an ongoing process, with lots of audits which ensure that companies are remaining within set boundaries.
 This is a major undertaking, but one which involves many positive aspects;

-As of today, engcon Holding, engcon Nordic, engcon Sweden, engcon Poland, AB Mähler & Söner and Engcon Shared Service Center are all quality certified in accordance with ISO 9001:2015.
+As of today, engcon AB, engcon Nordic, engcon Sweden, engcon Poland, AB Mähler & Söner and Engcon Shared Service Center are all quality certified in accordance with ISO 9001:2015.
 ISO 9000 is the group of standards and guidelines which forms the most accepted quality system in the world.

 ISO 9001:2015 is a new version of the internationally renowned standard for quality systems.
 This standard allows quality issues to be measured, monitored and checked.
 This benefits customers in the long run, which is of course what the program is meant to do.
 Moreover, good quality initiatives make work and information exchange within the company more seamless and efficient.
 Nowadays ISO 9001 is a competitive tool which no company of the future can ignore.